 3D printing’s future is bright.
 It will be used in healthcare and aerospace as new materials become more durable and lighter.

-New technology, such as Klipper firmware, can accelerate the printing process further, although quality may suffer.
+New technologies, such as Klipper firmware, can further accelerate printing, though quality may suffer.
 This allows for more elaborate designs.

 Since 3D printers have intuitive controls, much like mobile phones, they’ve become easier to use and more integrated with the rest of the world.